Where We Be

 Picturesque view on the way to Vatuvula Peak

-There's nothing quite like the beauty of a South Pacific island
+There's nothing quite as delightful as a South Pacific island --

 Top of Vatuvula Peak...Don't lean back!